jimmoffitt/developer_advocate.blog/Tweet_JSON_Native.md

 Please note that Tweets sourced elsewhere may vary somewhat in structure from this document.

 Consumers of Tweets should tolerate the addition of new fields and variance in ordering of fields with ease.
 Not all fields appear in all contexts.
 It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.

+Other resources:
++
++ For information on what PowerTrack Operators match on what JSON metadata, and what Operators are available in what Twitter products, see [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/operatorJSON.md).

 ## Tweet Data Dictionary <a id="tweet" class="tall">&nbsp;</a>